Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

 }
 ```

-The final part of the Agent code is the `Agent.AgentAction()` function, which
+The final part of the Agent code is the `Agent.AgentAction()` method, which
-receives the decision from the Brain.
+receives the decision from the Brain and assigns the reward.

 ### Actions